persado/stevia/README.md

 Our 10-minutes guide for using Stevia is in our [wiki](https://github.com/persado/stevia/wiki/Stevia-10-minute-Quick-Start).
 Read on and start coding!

 ## News
+### 14-Apr-2014 Stevia 0.9.3 released
+Dear friends,

+we just released Stevia 0.9.3 to maven repositories - newest feature is the use of @Preconditions and @Postconditions annotations, allowing you to execute pre/post conditions with or without a different controller/session!
+This breakthrough feature is going to be a series of blog posts at [seleniumtestingworld](http://seleniumtestingworld.blogspot.gr/).
+Check it out!
+Changelog: [0.9.0 -> 0.9.3](https://github.com/persado/stevia/compare/stevia-core-0.9.0...stevia-core-0.9.3).

 ### 10-Apr-2014 Stevia 0.9.0 released
 Dear friends,